What is 5G?

 Who is investing in 5G?

 Both Nokia and Ericcson have created 5G platforms aimed at mobile carriers rather than consumers.
-Ericsson created the first 5G platform earlier last year that claims to provide the first 5G radio system, although it has begun 5G testing in 2015.
+Ericsson created the first 5G platform earlier last year that claims to provide the first 5G radio system, although it started 5G testing in 2015.

 Looking closer to home, the City of London turned on its district-wide public Wi-Fi network in October 2017, consisting of 400 small cell transmitters.
 The City plans to run 5G trials on it.